 biologic response modifiers: substances that help the immune system fight cancer, lessen side effects from cancer treatments, and fight infections and other diseases.

 biologic therapy: see immunotherapy.

-biopsy: the removal of a sample of tissue from the body for further examination.
+biopsy: taking a sample of tissue from the body for examination.
 A biopsy gives doctors a closer look at what's going on inside to help make a diagnosis and choose the right treatment.

 blast cell: an immature blood cell that grows into a red blood cell, white blood cell, or platelet.